inscight/inscight/docs/howto_moderate.rst

     #.
 Load the show into a new project.
     #.
 Cut the pre-game and post-game parts of the show out.
     #.
+Line the fade-out of the intro music up with the
+       show's intro blurb.
+    #. **Important:** Listen to the whole show, removing
+       silent periods over 0.5 sec and extraneous "Ummm"s and "Like"s.
+This part takes a while, but is critical.
+    #.
+Run Effect -> Leveller... on the whole project to balance difference
+       voice levels.
+    #.
+Run Effect -> Normalize... on the whole project to get the overall volume correct.
+    #.
+Optionally run Effect -> Noise Removal... and Effect -> Plugins 1 to 10
+       -> High Pass Filter... to clean up the audio.
+    #.
 Import the intro/outro music in another track.
+Tracks -> Add new ->
+       Stereo Track.
     #.
 Find a 5-15 sec intro music clip and place it at t=0.
     #.
 Fade the intro music in and out.
     #.
-Line the fade-out of the intro music up with the
-       show's intro blurb.
-    #. **Important:** Listen to the whole show, removing
-       silent periods over 0.5 sec and extraneous "Ummm"s and "Like"s.
-This part takes a while, but is critical.
+Place the speech at the right location in the timeline.
+More dead time
+       can be added with Generate -> Silence...
     #.
 Find another 5-15 sec to use as the outro music.
     #.
 Fade the outro music in an out.
     #.
 Line the outro music fade in up with the end of the
        show's outro blurb.
-    #.
-Run "Normalize" on the whole project to match up
-       audio levels between the music and the show.
     #.
 Export as an mp3.
 Use the Audacity `tags template`_.
        Use the naming convention: "inscight_{num}_{year}_{month}_{day}.mp3".